I am living on a small, sunny island in Europe and with the beach being across the road.

-We all know that 80% of premature ageing is due to the sun, and although the UVB rays are primarily responsible for the unbearably uncomfortable and nearly as much painful burning, the UVA rays are absorbed deep into the epidermis and are responsible for ageing of the skin because of the damage caused to the collagen and elastin fibers.
+We all know that 80% of premature aging is due to the sun, and although the UVB rays are primarily responsible for the unbearably uncomfortable and nearly as much painful burning, the UVA rays are absorbed deep into the epidermis and are responsible for the aging of the skin because of the damage caused to the collagen and elastin fibers.

 4. Wear sunglasses.

 Protecting your eyes from sun damage is also important.

 By wearing sunglasses that block UV rays you are guarding your eyes against some serious sun damage, which will decrease your chances of developing certain eye disorders like cataract which is clouding of the lens in the eye that affects vision.

 Don’t forget that protecting the most delicate skin around the eyes is important as this area is extremely thin and most prone to premature aging and wrinkles.